Advanced SymSrv Use

 Finally, SymSrv can obtain symbol files from an HTTP or HTTPS source using the logon information provided by the operating system.
 SymSrv supports HTTPS sites protected by smartcards, certificates, and regular logins and passwords.
 For more information, see HTTP Symbol Stores.

 To use this symbol server, symsrv.dll must be installed in the same directory as the debugger.
-The symbol path must be set in one of the following ways:
+The symbol path can be set as shown here:

 set _NT_SYMBOL_PATH = symsrv*ServerDLL*DownstreamStore*\\Server\Share set _NT_SYMBOL_PATH = symsrv*ServerDLL*\\Server\Share set _NT_SYMBOL_PATH = srv*DownstreamStore*\\Server\Share set _NT_SYMBOL_PATH = srv*\\Server\Share